Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

 In reality, colors are a mere invention of our brain.
-When sunlight falls on an object, it is reflected and then captured by the retina in the eye.
-As a color stimulus, the information travels to the brain, where it is converted into our perception of color.
+When sunlight falls on an object, it is reflected and then captured by the retina in our eyes.
+This stimulus travels to the brain, where we receive it as colors.

-Whether an object appears red or blue to us depends primarily on the nature of its surface.
-This determines which light waves are reflected and which are swallowed.
-Because light is made up of electromagnetic waves at different wavelengths, each color has a different wavelength.
+Whether an object appears red or blue depends primarily on the nature of its surface.
+This determines which light waves are reflected and which are absorbed.
+Because light is made up of electromagnetic waves of different wavelengths, each color has a different wavelength.

-Birds can see even more colors than humans do
+Birds can see even more colors than we can

-Incidentally, the world is even more colorful for most birds than it is for us, as they have four types of cones and can even see UV light.
-There are probably evolutionary reasons for this: Some fruits reflect UV light once they ripen.
+Incidentally, the world is even more colorful for most birds than it is for us, as their eyes are equipped with four types of cones and can even perceive UV light.
+There are probably evolutionary reasons for this: Some fruits reflect UV light as they ripen.

 How animals actually perceive color, however, remains unclear.
 Researchers can measure their response to color stimuli, but not their perception of color in the brain.
-As a result, like the beauty of the world, its colors are in the eye of the beholder.
+As a result, the nature of color, like the beauty of the world, is in the eye of the beholder.

 Welt der Wunder - Die App